dewmguy/ItemLevelCalculator/README.md

 ## Using the calculator

 Choose armor or weapon, then select the quality, slot, and subtype.
 In **Calculate Level** mode, enter the actual amount of each stat.
-In **Calculate Stats** mode, enter the share of the item assigned to each stat; the shares must total 100%.
+In **Calculate Stats** mode, enter each stat's share to the nearest hundredth of a percent.
+The shares do not need to total 100% before calculation: each row except the bottom one snaps to the nearest whole stat point, and the bottom stat receives the remaining balance.
+In a percentage field, the Up and Down arrow keys move to the percentage for the next or previous whole stat point at the selected item level.

 A negative stat is treated as a sacrifice.
 Its cost is subtracted from the item, leaving more room for positive stats.
-Negative and positive percentages must still add up to 100%.
-For example, `-20%` assigned to one stat allows the positive allocations to total `120%`.
+For example, a negative allocation above the bottom row increases the balance available to the bottom stat.

 Sockets use part of the same available power as ordinary stats.
 Optional tooltip fields, such as item name, required level, flavor text, bonus armor, and bonus elemental damage, affect the display only when they are provided.
 Leaving Required Level blank leaves that line out of the tooltip.